 The White Tiger - Poem by Marieta Maglas

-In the wildness the white tiger is so rarely found
+In the wildness, the white tiger is so rarely found.

 These double recessive allele in their genetic code

-Are the cause for turning up once in every thousand births.
+Cause a turning up once in every thousand births.

-In small areas with concentrated prey it survives
+In small areas with concentrated prey, it survives.

 And runs to catch any prey that in its sight appears.

-Next day he searched it but no tigress appeared in his sight.
+He waited, but no tigress appeared in his sight.

-At night the tiger vision is six times better than ours.
+At night, the tiger vision is six times better than ours.

-Tiger scratches on trees serve as territorial markers.
+Its scratches on trees serve as territorial markers.

-And sometimes it fights a new territory to conquer.
+And, sometimes, it fights a new territory to conquer.

 © copyright Wed Feb 16 01: 31: 45 UTC 2011 - All Rights Reserved